kubero-dev/docs/docs/Installation/installation-microk8s.md

 microk8s enable metrics-server cert-manager
 ```

-extract your kubeconfig and switch the context to this config
+Extract your kubeconfig and switch the context to this config
 ```bash
 microk8s config > ~/.kube/config
 kubectl config use-context microk8s
 ```

+> For shortcut, use alias k = kubectl

-find the IP of the ingress controller
+Find the IP of the ingress controller
 ```bash
 k get nodes -o wide
 ```